 - I will accept that I may not be ready to forgive or accept forgiveness at this time.

-- I will apologize when I hurt someone, regardless of my motivation, and say what I’m specifically sorry for.
+- I will sincerely apologize when I hurt someone, regardless of my motivation, and say specifically what I’m sorry for.

 - I will accept responsibility for my actions that caused harm.